gyesibiney/Emotion-Classifier-APP2/README.md

 📞 Contact

 For any inquiries, feedback, or suggestions regarding this project, please feel free to contact us at gyesidavid@gmail.com.

 👥 Author

 This project is developed and maintained by:
 DAVID GYESI BINEY

-    Connect with me on LinkedIn:  www.linkedin.com/in/david-gyesi-biney
+    Connect with me on  www.linkedin.com/in/david-gyesi-biney